thw17/AGAR_2018_Intro_Genome_Assembly/README.md

 bed (if there's time/need)

 ### Step 1 -- What is a reference genome?
--what is a reference?
+- what is a reference?
--what is fasta format?
+- what is fasta format?
--how do we prepare a reference for read mapping?
+- how do we prepare a reference for read mapping?
-  -bwa index, fai index (samtools faidx), sequence dictionary
+  - bwa index, fai index (samtools faidx), sequence dictionary

 ### Step 2 -- Fastq quality control
--what is a fastq?
+- what is a fastq?
--basics of exploring a fastq
+- basics of exploring a fastq
-  -bioawk
+  - bioawk
--how do we explore fastq quality?
+- how do we explore fastq quality?
-  -fastqc
+  - fastqc
-  -multiqc
+  - multiqc
--how do we trim fastqs?
+- how do we trim fastqs?
-  -bbduk (also trimmomatic/trim galore/etc.)
+  - bbduk (also trimmomatic/trim galore/etc.)
-  -why and when do we trim fastqs?
+  - why and when do we trim fastqs?
-    -what is an adapter?
+    - what is an adapter?

 ### Step 3 -- Mapping reads